We are a specialized center, specifically treating Celexa withdrawal.

 More Information on Serotonin Syndrome – Signs to Watch For:

-PLEASE NOTE: Serotonin syndrome is the only condition where the immediate cessation of Celexa is indicated and must be supported only in a medical setting.
-Gradual cessation is indicated in virtually every other scenario for safe Celexa withdrawal.
+PLEASE NOTE: Serotonin syndrome is the only condition where the immediate cessation of Celexa is indicated and it is vital to provide support in a medical setting.
+Please note that gradual cessation is indicated in virtually every other scenario for safe Celexa withdrawal.

 Unfortunately, if adequate preparations have not been put in place, and perhaps where a person has not been informed about how to get off Celexa, these Celexa withdrawal symptoms may be severe enough to significantly overwhelm a person, perhaps causing them to give up and resume their Celexa prescription.
 The person may feel that their Celexa addiction or dependence has become unmanageable without some form of Celexa withdrawal help.
-Celexa withdrawal treatment is absolutely necessary in many cases to assist a person to achieve a full and successful recovery of physical and mental health.
+Celexa withdrawal treatment is absolutely necessary in many cases to assist a person to wean off Celexa properly so they can achieve a full and successful recovery of physical and mental health.

 With adequate preparation, including comprehensive guidance as to what to expect, one can be provided methods within a scheduled timeline.
 These actions can successfully mitigate and soften the symptoms of Celexa withdrawals. it is possible for a person to experience a surprisingly mild withdrawal from Celexa and other antidepressant drugs with careful oversight and planning.

 Medical opinions and literature vary quite a bit on how addiction is defined, so a definitive answer is not clear.
-However, in a New Zealand study, about 27% of the group that was involved in the study felt they were either severly addicted, moderately addicted, or had a mild addiction to Celexa or similar medications.
-Whether it is referred to as Celexa addiction or dependence, those are quite significant numbers and cannot be discounted.
-(6) In the US, NBC News reported one in six Americans are taking antidepressants, and a study found that 60% of those on antidepressants continue taking them for more than 2 years.
-(7) In the UK, it was reported in the British Medical Journal in 2018 that 12% of the British population was taking antidepressant medications and that the number of antidepresant prescriptions rose from 30 million in 2008 to 71 million in 2018.
-(8)
+However, in a New Zealand study, about 27% of the group that was involved in the study felt they were either severely addicted, moderately addicted, or had a mild addiction to Celexa or similar medications.
+Whether it is referred to as Celexa addiction or dependence, those are quite significant numbers and cannot be discounted.6 In the US, NBC News reported one in six Americans are taking antidepressants, and a study found that 60% of those on antidepressants continue taking them for more than 2 years.7 In the UK, it was reported in the British Medical Journal in 2018 that 12% of the British population was taking antidepressant medications and that the number of antidepressant prescriptions rose from 30 million in 2008 to 71 million in 2018.

 With proper guidance and preparation steps for tapering Celexa safely, a person does not have to suffer unnecessarily harsh and lingering symptoms of Celexa withdrawal.
-Without preparation and guidance for a gradual taper, Celexa withdrawals can be moderate to severe and may include (but are not limited to) the following :
+Without preparation and guidance for navigating a gradual taper, Celexa withdrawals can be moderate to severe.

 Questions relating to Celexa or citalopram are best directed to one’s prescribing physician, as patient history and health matters can differ greatly from one person to another.
 However, here are some of the most common questions that arise.
 It is always safest to seek medical advice from your primary caregiver whenever possible.